bizflycloud/gobizfly/README.md

 # Gobizfly

-Gobizfly is a Go client library for accessing BizFly API
+Gobizfly is a Go client library for accessing Bizfly API

 You can view the client API docs here: https://pkg.go.dev/github.com/bizflycloud/gobizfly